Agency Operations 101: Achieve Operational Excellence

 Challenge #1: Communication Breakdown

 Stop me if you’ve heard this one before: You’re working in creative project management, and a task is lagging behind schedule because a developer was waiting on a design that was finalized a while ago.
 Now you need to invest additional time to ensure that overall project deadlines are not affected.
-Any type of process that hinges heavily upon manual work is sensitive to forgetfulness – this is why the best solution to this is to automate repetitive tasks.
+Any type of process that hinges heavily upon manual work is sensitive to forgetfulness – this is why the best solution to this is to automate repetitive tasks with creative agency project management software.

 Productive’s Project Management feature lets you build your project boards and create an open space for employee collaboration.
 Instead of counting on employees to ping each other for every task update, implement a simpler process with task updates that send notifications to their platform and email.
 An additional perk of these types of software solutions is the comment space on tasks, which you can use to create a record of all information regarding a particular task – decisions, who worked on which dependencies, time frames, etc.